vink246/LLM-refusal-analysis/README.md

 **Note**: This step requires GPU access.
 Use a PACE ICE GPU node or submit as a job.

+**Current Configuration**: The default `orbench_run.yaml` is configured for 2 categories (violence, deception) and 100 samples per category.
+To analyze all 10 categories, update the configuration file or use one of the alternative configs like `circuit_discovery.yaml`.

 ### Step 2: Train Sparse Autoencoders

 Train SAEs on the collected activations: